ACTi Cameras How to Use Motion Detection

 Furthermore, since every IP camera has its own “brain” to analyze video stream, there will never be computing power limitation issues and consequently false or missed motion detection alarms that may occur in case of DVR based motion detection systems.

-This article introduces the motion detection system of ACTi cameras, including the configuration advice and the management of motion triggered events.
+This article introduces the motion detection system of ACTi cameras, including the advice and the management of motion triggered events.

 How to Configure Motion Detection